patrick-kidger/jaxtyping/docs/api/array.md

 - To denote a scalar shape use `""`, e.g. `Float[Array, ""]`.
 - To denote an arbitrary shape (and only check dtype) use `"..."`, e.g. `Float[Array, "..."]`.
 - You cannot have more than one use of multiple-axes, i.e. you can only use `...` or `*name` at most once in each array.
-- An example of broadcasting multiple dimensions:
+- An example of broadcasting multiple axes:
     `def add(x: Float[Array, "*#foo"], y: Float[Array, "*#foo"]) -> Float[Array, "*#foo"]`.
 - A symbolic expression cannot be evaluated unless all of the axes sizes it refers to have already been processed.
 In practice this usually means that they should only be used in annotations for the return type, and only use axes declared in the arguments.